ExiledNarwal28/rocknprog/web/en/_posts/2021-01-13-aggregate-heads-and-domain-conceptualization.md

 ![Conceptualization of the domain's main classes](/public/img/posts/diagram-conceptualization-classes.png) *(conceptualization of the domain's main classes, available on the [project's wiki](https://github.com/ExiledNarwal28/space-elevator/wiki/Main-classes-diagram))*

-One last thing, here is the dependencies for the packages.
+One last thing, here are the dependencies for the packages.
 As you can see, there's no circular dependency and the whole thing makes sense :

 ![Conceptualization of the domain's main packages](/public/img/posts/diagram-conceptualization-packages.png) *(conceptualization of the domain's main packages, available on the [project's wiki](https://github.com/ExiledNarwal28/space-elevator/wiki/Main-classes-diagram))*